<

 Mark has had a series of sit-com staff positions, ranging from staff writer to story editor to executive script consultant, to producer, on such shows as The New Odd Couple, Diff'rent Strokes, She's The Sheriff, The Munsters Today, The Carol Burnett Show, (her more recent come-back attempt), Living Dolls, Together We Stand, What A Dummy, The New Hollywood Squares, and Dana Carvey's HBO Special.

-Mark has been a nationally syndicated humor columnist for the Los Angeles Times Syndicate.
+Mark has been a nationally syndicated humor columnist for the Los Angeles Times Syndicate and is currently a regular humor essay blogger for The Huffington Post.
+(Check out one of his columns here.)
 His humor essays have also appeared in Playboy and Penthouse magazines, among others.
 He contributes radio comedy sketches and original material to Premiere Radio Syndicate and to the Jack FM series of CBS Radio stations nationwide.
 Finally, Mark has contributed comedy material to Showtime, the Playboy Channel, America Online, Weekly World News, and to nationally syndicated cartoonists including Bizarro's Dan Piraro.
 He is currently developing an edgy new children's feature film called Brokeback Daycare Center, and sincerely hopes for world peace, and for both Paris Hilton and Angelina Jolie to respect his restraining orders.
-Visit his website at: http://www.jcncomputer.com/markmiller.

 FRESH YARN: The Online Salon for Personal Essays presents Wendy Miller